clj-commons/slingshot/README.md

 ----------------------------------

-Maintenance of Slingshot has moved to clj-commons since the original maintainer, Steve Gilardi, has passed away.
+Maintenance of Slingshot has moved to clj-commons since the original maintainer, Stephen Gilardi, has passed away.
 Issues and PRs from his [old Slingshot repo](https://github.com/scgilardi/slingshot) will be addressed here over the next few releases.